Developing new knowledge and insights into social policy and health and human services management

 - 175 active grants in the past year

-- $17 million of sponsored research from corporations, foundations, and agencies such as the Agency for Healthcare Research and Quality, the Center for Medicare and Medicaid Services, the Corporation for National and Community Services, the National Institute of Health, the National Science Foundation, and the Substance Abuse and Mental Health Services Administration
+- $21 million of sponsored research from corporations, foundations, and agencies such as the Agency for Healthcare Research and Quality, the Centers for Medicare and Medicaid Services, the National Institutes of Health, the National Science Foundation, and the Substance Abuse and Mental Health Services Administration